 This matters for the AirTag comparison because the Whistle GO Explore combined real-time location, activity monitoring, and veterinary health insights in a single device.
 The AirTag does none of those things.

 The Apple AirTag is a Bluetooth item tracker that piggybacks on the Find My network.
 It broadcasts a Bluetooth Low Energy signal.
-When any nearby iPhone, iPad, or Mac detects that signal, it anonymously relays the AirTag's location to the owner through the Find My app.
-With over 1 billion Apple devices worldwide, coverage in populated areas is dense.
+When any nearby iPhone, iPad, or Mac detects that signal, it anonymously relays the AirTag’s location to the owner.
+Apple’s Find My page says the network uses over a billion iPhone, iPad, and Mac devices around the world, so the relay network is dense in populated areas.

-The catch: AirTag has no built-in GPS.
-It can't determine its own position.
+The catch: AirTag has no built-in GPS — it can’t determine its own position.
 If your dog runs into a rural area, a park with few passersby, or any zone without a nearby Apple device, you get zero location updates.
-In our testing with a collar-mounted AirTag on a suburban dog, updates arrived anywhere from every few minutes to over an hour apart depending on foot traffic in the area.

-Precision Finding works within about 30 feet of the AirTag.
-That helps once you're already close.
-It doesn't help you find a dog that's a mile away.
+Precision Finding helps once you’re already close to the AirTag.
+It doesn’t help you find a dog that’s a mile away.

 What Whistle GO Explore Offered Before Shutdown

-For context, here's what former Whistle users are missing.
+For context, here’s what former Whistle users are missing.
 The Whistle GO Explore combined three tracking technologies in one device: cellular GPS, Wi-Fi, and Bluetooth.
-It connected to the AT&T network and used Google Maps to deliver location updates as frequently as every 15 seconds.
-No crowdsourced network dependency.
-No need for a nearby smartphone.
+It connected to the AT&T network and used Google Maps to deliver frequent location updates — no crowdsourced network dependency, and no need for a nearby smartphone.

 Beyond location, it tracked daily activity levels, calories burned, sleep quality, and behavioral patterns like excessive licking, scratching, and changes in activity.
 The companion app flagged potential health issues and connected owners with on-demand veterinary consultations.